rasterio/rasterio/docs/quickstart.rst

 meters to 4265115 meters bottom to top.
 It covers a region 231.93 kilometers wide by 236.13 kilometers high.

-The value of :attr:`~rasterio.io.DatasetReader.bounds` attribute is derived from a more fundamental attribute: the dataset's geospatial transform.
+The value of :attr:`.DatasetReader.bounds` attribute is derived from a more fundamental attribute: the dataset's geospatial transform.

 .. code-block:: pycon